 Visit the Rector’s Palace, once the siege of the government and the most important public building in Dubrovnik.

-A former custom building, the Sponza Palace built in 1520 today houses town’s archive that keeps the most important documents about Dubrovnik’s history.
+A former custom building, the Sponza Palace, constructed in 1520, houses today the town’s archive that keeps the most important documents about Dubrovnik’s history.

 Get away from the crowd in the back streets of Dubrovnik, or relax watching the sea and small boats in Dubrovnik’s old port.